PSN 6 [SSL]

 Originally a contract with Boeing for a BSS-702SP bus was signed in December 2013 under the condition, that a co passenger for the launch could be found.
 Apparently, this deal fell through.

-PSN 6 will share its Falcon-9 v1.2 launch with another, smaller, yet unnamed US government co-passenger, which will be separated in geostationary orbit.
+PSN 6 will share its Falcon-9 v1.2 launch with the SpaceIL Lunar Lander and some smaller yet unnamed US government co-passengers, which will be separated in geostationary transfer orbit and geostationary orbit.

 |Type / Application:||Communication|